3D Antibody Modeling Tutorial

 DNALQSGNSQESVTEQDSKDSTYSLSSTLTLSKADYEKHKVYACEVTHQGLSSPVTKSFNRGEC

-Each entry must have two associated sequences: one for the heavy chain indicated, and one for the light chain.
+Each entry must have two associated sequences: one for the heavy chain indicated by “H” following the antibody ID, and one for the light chain indicated by “L” following the antibody ID.
 The antibody ID should not contain any underscores.
-The heavy and light chain entries for an antibody must share the same title as different titles will be treated as different antibodies.
-In the case where the antibody name needs to be delineated from the title, the separator for it should be provided.
 This FASTA file can then be provided to the Import Antibody FASTA Files Floe to generate an antibody sequence dataset.

 Antibody Model Generation